-There are several steps you can take to simplify your eCommerce site’s navigation.
+There are several steps you can take to simplify your eCommerce site's navigation.
 Offer flyout or dropdown menus that are also placed prominently at the top of the page or along the left-hand side (or the right-hand side for sites in languages that read from right to left).
 The top level of the navigation menu should be made up of general category labels that are meaningful and easily understood.
-For example, a site that sells clothing could have “Men,” “Women,” and “Kids” as top-level categories.
-These top-level categories should also be a link, in addition to the dropdown menu of sub-categories.
+For example, a site that sells clothing could have "Men," "Women," and "Kids" as top-level categories.
+These top-level categories should also be links, in addition to the dropdown menu of sub-categories.

 Make sure to include a search bar that draws visual attention and is placed at the top of the page.
 You might also place special sales or other promotional offers in the site's global navigation.
 Using a simple and easy-to-understand label like "Sale" or "Savings" that is available anywhere across the site, with a dropdown menu displaying offers, will make these promotions more easily accessible and will make it simpler for customers to navigate around the site.

 Using an available design template is also a good idea.
 While it may be tempting to develop a totally unique design, shoppers are used to using sites that follow similar designs and navigation conventions.
 Customers will be better able to locate a search bar placed at the top of the page, or a hidden menu on the upper left-hand side of a mobile site because those are common placements across eCommerce sites.
 You might also consider providing content, such as a blog or how-to section, that is located in the site's global navigation.